TrebledJ/trebledj.github.io/content/posts/programming/2023-02-24-digital-audio-synthesis-for-dummies-part-1.md

 ### Sampling 🔪

 **Sampling** refers to how much we “chop” a signal.
 Suppose our signal is a carrot.
-For a stew, you may want longer samples.
-With rice, however, shorter samples go better.
+For a stew, we may want longer samples, sparser chops.
+With rice, however, it's better to go with shorter samples, denser chops.

 {% image "assets/img/posts/misc/dsp/sampling.jpg", "Want some free samples?", "post1" %}